 Various Ways to Scry

 There are many methods by which occultists and seers scry.
-A number of known approaches to the art are described within the next few paragraphs.
+Many known approaches to the art are described within the next few paragraphs.

-There are seers who read objects reflected, or may read them as they appear when their image passes through another object.
-In either case, images viewed may be actual or distorted.
-As an example, someone asks where they could go for an enjoyable vacation.
+Some seers read objects reflected or may read them as they appear when their image passes through another object.
+In either case, the images viewed may be actual or distorted.
+As an example, say someone asks where they could go for an enjoyable vacation.
 The seer views a reflection of their cat, which at that moment looks avocado-like.
 The imagery provokes them to say that Mexico seems like a wise choice (as many avocados grow there).

 Entering Other Dimensions and Meeting Entities